Experts are warning coronavirus puts the integrity of the 2020 election at risk. Here's what could happen in November - KEYT | KCOY

 The push for postal voting has been primarily led by Democrats in liberal states.

-But this week, Ohio’s Republican Gov. Mike DeWine endorsed a plan to mail absentee requests to all registered voters before the June primary.
-And Georgia’s Republican Secretary of State Brad Raffensperger announced a similar plan for the November election as well, marking a dramatic shift in a state where only about 5% of voters typically cast their ballots in the mail.
+But this week, Ohio’s Republican Gov. Mike DeWine endorsed a plan to mail an absentee ballot request form to all registered voters before the June primary.
+And Georgia’s Republican Secretary of State Brad Raffensperger also said he would send absentee request forms to all voters, who can ask for mail-in ballots for the May primary and November general election.
+This could lead to a dramatic shift in a state where only about 5% of voters typically cast their ballots in the mail.

 Arizona will be a test of whether these ideas have bipartisan support: The Democratic secretary of state asked the GOP-controlled state legislature to authorize all-mail elections for November.

-Note: CLARIFICATION: The story was updated to clarify the timing of changes to absentee voting in Georgia.